 Comprehensive information on customer demand and profitability lets managers be proactive in their decision-making processes, making short-term decisions that help flex their operational capacity to maximize margins.
 Organizations can capitalize on market opportunities through a customer-centric lens and mobilize quickly to respond to changes in customer demands.
 Decisions can be made to prioritize key customers that generate the most profit.

 Implementing integrated demand and supply planning

-To integrate demand signals into your supply chain management, you need a solution that brings together input and insights from different teams in your organization and present them on a centralized dashboard to improve visibility, transparency, and the ability to respond to market fluctuations quickly and accurately.
+To integrate demand signals into your supply chain management, you need a solution that brings together input and insights from different teams in your organization and presents them on a centralized dashboard to improve visibility, transparency, and the ability to respond to market fluctuations quickly and accurately.
 Vanguard Software’s cloud-based Integrated Business Planning (IBP) and forecasting platform is a model example.
 It allows demand and procurement teams to model and integrate data, forecast, collaborate, and report to maximize the impact of critical information and knowledge, which will ultimately increase profitability and operational efficiency of the entire organization.

 Vanguard Software introduced its first product for decision support analysis in 1995.
 Today, companies across every major industry and more than 60 countries rely on Vanguard Software’s Integrated Business Planning (IBP), forecasting and advanced analytic cloud platform.
 Vanguard Software is based in Cary, North Carolina.